xgpxg/conreg/README.md

 Configuration and registry center implemented in Rust, referencing the design of Nacos, simple and easy to use, using Raft to ensure data consistency across cluster nodes.

+If you are building distributed or microservices applications using Rust, Conreg might be a good choice.

 Supported platforms:

 - Ubuntu